-These healthy homemade yogurt tubes are made with just four wholesome ingredients and then frozen for a special warm-weather treat.
+Inside: Get a recipe for healthy homemade yogurt tubes with just four wholesome ingredients.
+You can also freeze them for a special warm-weather treat.

 This post was created in partnership with The American Dairy Association North East.